thinhong/MethPanel/README.md

 # *MethPanel*

 *MethPanel* is a computational pipeline in the Linux operating system with an interactive graphical interface for rapid analysis of multiplex bisulphite PCR sequencing data.
 The tool covers a complete analysis workflow from genomic alignment to DNA methylation calling and supports an unlimited number of PCR amplicons and input samples.
 Moreover *MethPanel* offers important and unique features, such as a polymorphism score and a bisulphite PCR bias correction. *MethPanel* can be run in parallel by samples on either a personal computer or a high performance computer.
-The outputs are automatically forwarded to a shinyApp for convenient display, visualisation and sharing of data across with collaborators and clinicians.
+The outputs are automatically forwarded to a shinyApp for convenient display, visualisation and sharing of data with collaborators and clinicians.
 It also centralizes data allowing easy storage management.

 ## *MethPanel* workflow
 <img src="figures/full_workflow_ver2.png" height="320">